evhub/coconut/DOCS.md

 If Coconut is used as a kernel, all code in the console or notebook will be sent directly to Coconut instead of Python to be evaluated.
 Otherwise, the Coconut kernel behaves exactly like the IPython kernel, including support for `%magic` commands.

-The command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython/ Jupyter notebook using Coconut as the kernel and the command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython/ Jupyter console using Coconut as the kernel.
-Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all IPython/ Jupyter notebooks, even those not launched with Coconut.
+The command `coconut --jupyter notebook` (or `coconut --ipython notebook`) will launch an IPython/Jupyter notebook using Coconut as the kernel and the command `coconut --jupyter console` (or `coconut --ipython console`) will launch an IPython/Jupyter console using Coconut as the kernel.
+Additionally, the command `coconut --jupyter` (or `coconut --ipython`) will add Coconut as a language option inside of all IPython/Jupyter notebooks, even those not launched with Coconut.
 This command may need to be re-run when a new version of Coconut is installed.

 #### Extension